bhavyakc09/sample-proj/README.md

-## Welcome to Thirty Minutes to Merge
+## Welcome to sample proj [pull and merge]

 A project based learning activity for people who are getting started with branching with Git.

-You can play the game at:  https://aaugustine.github.io/thirty-minutes-to-merge/
+You can play the game at:  https://bhavyakc09.github.io/sample-proj/

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_